-When you’ve got multiple loan or refinancing offers on the table and aren’t sure which to choose, take the time to calculate the total cost of each to help guide you toward the right decision.
+When you’ve got multiple loan or refinancing offers on the table and aren’t sure which to choose, using business loan calculators can help you figure out the total cost of each option and help guide you towards the right decision.

 How to use this business loan calculator